btsmith29/AMLS_II_assignment23_24/README.md

 `/data_processing/`
 > `cld_data_download.ipynb`: This interactive notebook downloads the data from Kaggle, reduces the dataset to just the jpg files and labels, and then uploads it to the author's Google Drive account for convenience (public access).

->` pre-processing.py`: This file contains the code to download the adjusted dataset from Google Drive and make it available to the machine learning algorithms in standard formats (i.e. TensorFlow Datasets).
+>` pre-processing.py`: This file contains the code to download the adjusted dataset from Google Drive and make it available to the machine learning algorithms in standard formats (i.e., TensorFlow Datasets).
 It also contains utility methods to cache, augment, and up-sample the datasets.

 `/model/`
 > `util.py`: This file has the functions required to create the convolutional neural network (ConvNet) models, along with the utility code to run and store details of the tasks.
 Also included here are some ancilliary functions to produce confusion matrices and learning rate curve graphs.